 - Rizzoli Ortopedia Spa (Via Circonvallazione, 68), phone number: +39 041 94 00 61.

 - Sanitaria Tuttosalute (Corso del Popolo, 84), phone number: +39 041 53 14 666.

 Venice is a complicated place to visit for people with reduced mobility and more so if they explore the city by themselves, especially in a wheelchair.
-If you are traveling to Venice in a wheelchair, we recommend bringing, if possible, a folding light weight wheelchair.
+If you are travelling to Venice in a wheelchair, we recommend bringing, if possible, a folding lightweight wheelchair.
 A heavy wheelchair will not be able to get around many parts of the city.